cisagov/ScubaGear/baselines/aad.md

 - Hybrid Identity Administrator
 - Application Administrator
 - Cloud Application Administrator
+Throughout this document, this list of highly privileged roles is referenced in numerous baseline policies.
+Agencies should consider this list a foundational reference and apply respective baseline policies to additional Azure AD roles as necessary.
 ## Conditional Access Policies

 Numerous policies in this baseline rely on Azure AD Conditional Access.
 Conditional Access is a feature that allows administrators to limit access to resources using conditions such as user or group membership, device, IP location, and real-time risk detection.
 This section provides guidance and tools when implementing baseline policies which rely on Azure AD Conditional Access.